-Spicy Green Beans with Bacon Recipe
+Spicy Green Beans with Bacon Ingredients

-- Green beans–I used fresh green beans, but you could also use frozen.
+Green beans: I used fresh green beans, but you could also use frozen.
 (If you use canned green beans, you would add those at the end–no need to boil them ahead of time.)

-- Romano cheese–You could substitute parmesan cheese, but either way, try to choose a wedge of the cheese and grate your own.
+Romano cheese: You could substitute parmesan cheese, but either way, try to choose a wedge of the cheese and grate your own.

 It starts with the green beans in this recipe.
 When choosing fresh green beans, make sure they snap when bending them.
 After you have selected the beans, wash them and break off the ends of the beans.
 In addition, for this recipe, you need to slice them in half lengthwise.
 To save some time, you could skip the slicing in half or use frozen green beans.
 If you only have canned green beans, you will drain them and add them at the end (no boiling or blanching necessary).

 Blanching is a method to cook vegetables so they end up being crisp and bright in color.
 All it takes to blanch green beans (fresh or frozen) is a pot of salted boiling water and a bowl of ice water nearby.
 When the water gets to a boil, put in the green beans and let them cook for 2-3 minutes.